yelosan/licenses.markdown/ODC-By-1.0-summary.markdown

 ---

-(Copied from [Open Data Commons Attribution License (ODC-By) Summary](https://opendatacommons.org/licenses/by/summary/) and converted to markdown on 2023-02-12.)
+(Copied from [Open Data Commons Attribution License (ODC-By) Summary](https://opendatacommons.org/licenses/by/summary/) and converted to markdown on 2023-02-12 (see: [licenses.markdown](https://codeberg.org/yelosan/licenses.markdown)).)